valasruthi/javaexcercise/README.md

-1.Write a program which accepts a number as input and check whether the given number is palindrome or not If it is a palindrome then
+1. Write a program which accepts a number as input and check whether the given number is palindrome or not If it is a palindrome then
 a.
 Add all the even numbers and check whether the sum is more than 25.
 b.
 Print success and failure messages for all 3 conditions